Submitting Secondary Insurance Claims Recorded Class

 - Only one claim can be open at one time for a particular set of charges.

-- When a patient has multiple policies, the Cov column in the Claims Management screens display P for Primary, S for Secondary, or O for Other.
+- When a patient has multiple policies, the Cov column in the Claims Management windows display P for Primary, S for Secondary, or O for Other.

 - For information about adding and updating a patient's insurance policies, see How to Add or Update Patient Insurance.